2026 Kia Carnival Hybrid Review: Most Three-Row SUVs Look Like Expensive Mistakes

 Why the Interior Wins

-2026 Kia Carnival Hybrid Interior
+2026 Kia Carnival Hybrid interior

-To use them fully, the third row becomes practically useless.
+To use them fully, the third row becomes virtually useless.
 They also make getting in and out of the third row much less convenient.
 If you regularly carry six or seven people, skip them.
 If your family trips are more like four adults and luggage, they are great.

 Where Technology Goes Wrong

-Kia Carnival Control Panel
+Kia Carnival control panel

-Refinement, Not Thrills on the Road
+Refinement, Not Excitement on the Road

-Kia Carnival on the Road
+Kia Carnival on the road

 Competition and Arguments Against SUVs